 Strider 14x

 A great option for preschoolers who have yet to master a balance bike, the Strider 14x is a balance bike that converts to a 14 inch pedal bike.
-No need for training wheels, once a child has learned to balance while in balance bike mode, simply put on the pedals and within a couple of minutes they’ll be pedaling away, no help needed!
+No need for training wheels – once a child has learned to balance while in balance bike mode, simply put on the optional pedal kit and within a couple of minutes they’ll be pedaling away!
 Once your child outgrows the pedal bike mode, they will be ready for a 16″ bike.

 Due to taller handlebars, the Strider is best for taller 3-year-olds and up.
 The longer reach between the seat and the handlebars is a bit too much for preschoolers, who are much better off on the standard Strider 12″ Sport.
 Based on our experience, the Strider is ideal for kids in size 5 clothes or less.